-As someone who’s been in the healthcare industry for more than 15 years, I’ve witnessed major changes in the world’s largest and fastest-growing industry – from new technologies transforming the way physicians engage with patients and make decisions, to the transition from fee-for-service to value based care including MACRA incentives.
+As someone who’s been in the healthcare industry for more than 15 years, I’ve witnessed major changes in the world’s largest and fastest-growing industry.
 While there’s certainly no shortage of possibilities in health IT, it’s been clear that radiologists, in particular, are yet to reap the benefits of modern technology like artificial intelligence (AI) and machine learning – despite mounting pressures and ever-increasing workloads.
 Understandably, they’re growing frustrated.

 Today’s radiology tools